AdityaT26/CandyShop_GIVA/README.md

 # React.JS, Node.JS and Next.JS simple website

-This project has no node_modules uploaded on github as they were very large for git to store.
+This project has no node_modules uploaded on github as they were very large for git to store, use npm install as instructed below.

 # CandyShop - GIVA